-Therefore, during the 116th Congress, our public policy goals are to increase the supply of affordable and accessible housing options that are integrated in the community, including home ownership and rental housing, to meet the growing unmet needs of people with disabilities and their families by doing the following:
+Therefore, during the 117th Congress, our public policy goals are to increase the supply of affordable and accessible housing options that are integrated in the community, including home ownership and rental housing, to meet the growing unmet needs of people with disabilities and their families by doing the following:

-" Significantly increase funding for, and protect the integrity of U.S. Department of Housing and Urban Development (HUD) programs such as the Section 8 Housing Choice Voucher program, the Section 811 Supportive Housing for Persons with Disabilities program, the HOME Investment Partnerships program, and the Community Development Block Grant program and increase funding for U.S.
+- " Significantly increase funding for, and protect the integrity of U.S. Department of Housing and Urban Development (HUD) programs, including programs that specifically support people with disabilities, such as the Section 811 Supportive Housing for Persons with Disabilities program and the Section 811 Mainstream Voucher program, and other important HUD programs, including the Section 8 Housing Choice Voucher program, the HOME Investment Partnerships program, and the Community Development Block Grant program and increase funding for U.S. Department of Agriculture housing programs as well as all other federal housing programs providing funding for people with disabilities; - " Increase investment in proven "best practice" models to increase the number of units created, improve leveraging of affordable housing funding streams, and develop a range of appropriately sized and integrated permanent housing opportunities;

-- Department of Agriculture housing programs as well as all other federal housing programs providing funding for people with disabilities; - " Provide funding to address the need for safe, affordable, and accessible housing for individuals with disabilities due to housing foreclosures, other financial crises, and weatherrelated and other emergencies; - " Ensure adequate funding and full implementation of the National Housing Trust Fund, with deeply targeted eligibility criteria to increase the availability of affordable and accessible housing for people with disabilities; - " Provide funding for and ensure proper implementation of the Frank Melville Supportive Housing Investment Act of 2010, which reformed the Section 811 Supportive Housing for Persons with Disabilities program to use proven "best practice" models to increase the number of units created, improve leveraging of other affordable housing funding streams, and develop a range of appropriately sized and integrated permanent housing opportunities; - " Oppose efforts to weaken fair housing protections or limit implementation and enforcement of fair housing rules; - " Remove barriers that prevent people from renting or buying their own homes, through: - Simplifying programs; - Ensuring appropriate fair-market rents; - Eliminating discrimination based on source of income (such as SSI); - Permitting people to acquire assets; - Providing funding to educate and train public housing authorities and service providers on the housing needs of people with disabilities; - Ensuring that non-profit disability organizations can administer tenant-based rental assistance; and - Ensuring fairness and equity;
+- " Provide funding to address the need for safe, affordable, and accessible housing for individuals with disabilities due to housing evictions, foreclosures, other financial crises, and weather-related and other emergencies, and rental assistance funds and supports to keep people stably housed; - " Ensure adequate funding and full implementation of the National Housing Trust Fund, with deeply targeted eligibility criteria to increase the availability of affordable and accessible housing for people with disabilities; - " Oppose and roll back the weakening of fair housing protections and reverse regulations and policies that undermine implementation and enforcement of fair housing; - " Remove barriers that prevent people from renting or buying their own homes, through: - Ensuring rent levels that enable program participants to locate decent, safe, sanitary and accessible housing; - Eliminating discrimination based on source of income (such as SSI); - Permitting people to acquire assets; - Simplifying programs; - Providing funding to educate and train public housing authorities and service providers on the housing needs of people with disabilities and on relevant requirements such as providing reasonable accommodations; - Ensuring that non-profit disability organizations can administer tenant-based rental assistance; and - Ensuring fairness and equity; - " Enact legislation requiring newly constructed, federally assisted housing to incorporate universal design and visitability standards (elements that afford accessibility to at least the first floor of a dwelling); - " Remove barriers and promote access to affordable, accessible housing for people with disabilities who have been involved in the criminal or juvenile justice systems;